-- Check for duplicate and missing application references. - Check for duplicate and missing applicant identification numbers.
+- Check for duplicate and missing application references.
+One duplicated application reference was detected and removed. - Check for duplicate and missing applicant identification numbers.
 A small number of duplicates were identified and checked.
-It was determined due to different child information that these were not duplicate applications and the parent was applying for multiple children.
+It was determined due to different child information that these were not duplicate applications.
+A parent or guardian may make an application for each disabled child or young person that they look after.